porteralab/GC_Ball_Motion/README.md

 ## SerialBallMotionAnalysis.m, SerialBallMotionAnalysisStart.m

 Used to process many ball motion videos, say overnight.
-Bascially, find individual constants for each video using the file above, and then arrange them into a array.
+Bascially, find individual constants for each video using the file above, and then arrange them into individual arrays in the "start" function.
 I never really used this very much.